Relationship Authorisation Manager privacy notice

 Collection of personal information

 The ATO collects personal information about you for the purpose of operating the RAM service.
 The types of personal information collected by RAM include your:

 - first and last name

 - date of birth

-If this personal information is not collected, you will not be able to use RAM to link your digital identity to a business.
+This personal information must be collected before you can use RAM to link your digital identity to your business.
 Your business must have an active Australian Business Number (ABN) on the Australia Business Register (ABR) to successfully complete a link in RAM.

 RAM will create and store a record of the business, or businesses, that are successfully linked to your digital identity.

 Personal information held in RAM will be used by the ATO, and disclosed to other state and Australian Government entities participating in the Government identity program.
 This is for the purpose of verifying, creating and maintaining the relationship between your digital identity and business, as well as creating and maintaining the authorisations for it.